mekas/mb1313600022/README.md

 ### 1313618016 (Ridwan Syah) Pending
 I want to make an app that will show movie trailers, movie details and add bookmarks

 Feedback: Your idea is pretty good, please include all the mockups.
 Since you propose more features than currently existing mockups.

+Answer: I have included all the mockups

 ### 1313618017 (Zakiyah Hamidah) Accepted with condition
 I want to make an app that will show us information about nutrition values of fruits